 Over the past couple of years, we here at HighYa have watched as an increasing number of copper-infused products have emerged on the market, many of which come with moderate-to-poor reviews from customers.

-In fact, so many consumers have complained about copperwear products that we felt it would be a good idea to delve into the science behind them, and whether or not this data supports the claims of copperwear manufacturers.
+In fact, so many consumers have complained about copper-infused products that we felt it would be a good idea to delve into the science behind them, and whether or not this data supports the claims of copperwear manufacturers.

-What is Copper?
+What Is Copper?